torqueforge/poodnc-2017/outline.md

   3) Execute the code and use the result
   4) Delete unused code.

-try to make changes only on a single line of code (can't always, but try) run the tests after each change if the tests fail, undo and make a better change
+try to make changes only on a single line of code run the tests after each change if the tests fail, undo and make a better change